sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    It may fail the first time due to a malloc error, just close out of Terminal and re open the app.
 Do the same process over again and it should respring the device.
 All the apps on your device should now be working properly if you follow these steps.

    ### Safari does not work (iOS 10)
    Use the FileManager app on the home screen instead.
 It is a drop in replacement for Safari, and has a built in download manager also.
-Until further notice, this does not work on iPads, due to it being missing from the home screen and not being able to launch the app from Safari.
-This may be fixed at a later date.
-Sorry for the inconvenience.
-As a workaround, for iPads only, you can sign into App Store and download https://apps.apple.com/us/app/unlimfilemanager/id456683394 from there.

-   ### Cydia is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Cydia, enter `cydia://` in Safari's address bar and press Enter.

-   ### Pangu is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Cydia, enter `nvwastone://` in Safari's address bar and press Enter.

-   ### Meridian is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Meridian, find and open the Tips app on your home screen.
-Until further notice, this does not work.
-This may be fixed at a later date.
-Sorry for the inconvenience.

-   ### Terminal is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.

 ## Credits